Utopia (book): Interpretation

 One of the most troublesome questions about Utopia is Thomas More's reason for writing it.
 Most scholars see it as a comment on or criticism of 16th-century Catholicism since the evils of More's day are laid out in Book I and in many ways apparently solved in Book II.
-Indeed, Utopia has many of the characteristics of satire, and there are many jokes and satirical asides such as how honest people are in Europe, but these are usually contrasted with the simple, uncomplicated society of the Utopians.
+However, other scholars point to the fact that many of the solutions of Book II contradict those beliefs actually held by More the author, who never advocated for the truth of a perfect Utopian society.
+Instead, it is likely that the fictional island was simply a progressive step away from the world in which he lived.